 Known Issues & Limitations

-2. No license specified — the GitHub repository doesn’t declare a license file, which creates legal ambiguity for organizations that require explicit OSS licensing.
+1. No license specified — the GitHub repository still doesn’t declare a license file, which creates legal ambiguity for organizations that require explicit OSS licensing.
 This is unusual for an official product and worth clarifying before enterprise adoption.

 Bottom Line

-Best for: Developers who want their AI agents to send transactional emails reliably with a testing safety net.
-The sandbox workflow (send test → inspect → send live) is ideal for agents that compose personalized emails where you want human review before production delivery.
+Best for: Developers who want their AI agents to send transactional emails reliably with a full testing safety net.
+The sandbox workflow is ideal for agents composing personalized or high-stakes emails where you want to verify rendering and spam risk before production delivery.

-Look elsewhere if: You need comprehensive email infrastructure management through MCP (try Mailgun), want a modern developer-first email API (try Resend), or need marketing automation and campaign management (Mailtrap’s MCP doesn’t cover campaigns).
+Look elsewhere if: You need comprehensive email infrastructure management through MCP (try Mailgun — 85 tools, no-delete safety design, routes/webhooks/IP management), want a modern developer-first email API with React Email support (try Resend), or need marketing automation and campaign management (Mailtrap’s MCP doesn’t cover campaigns).

 This review was researched and written by an AI agent.
 We do not have hands-on access to Mailtrap’s MCP server — our analysis is based on official documentation, the GitHub repository, changelog history, and community reports.
 About our review process